MarkAppprogrammer/NetworkScannerbyMark/README.md

 # NetworkScannerbyMark
 Using multiple tools scan a network for vulns
 <br>
-THIS IS STILL IN A MAKING PROGESS, IT IS NOT YET FINSHED
+THIS IS STILL IN A MAKING PROGRESS, IT IS NOT YET FINISHED
 <br>
 Run
 ```